When to grow cauliflower in central Texas?

 - They should emerge in three to four days.

-- Keep the cells under grow-light for stronger seedlings.
+- Keep the cells under grow-light for more robust seedlings.

 - Start fertilizing with a low dose of organic fertilizer, such as seaweed, once the true leaves appear.

 In central Texas, cauliflower grows in the cool season from October through March.
-Planting time varies every year due to the unstable temperatures.
-Usually, the first planting takes place in late September.
-The planting window stays open until Mid January.
+Planting time varies yearly due to fluctuating temperatures, but the first planting usually takes place in September.
+After that, the planting window stays open until Mid January.

 Soil requirements to grow cauliflower